 · AI-assisted planning intelligence

-Plan a smarter, safer and more local trip to Edinburgh — with practical pressure signals around festival pressure, hills, Old Town crowds, rail access.
+Plan a smarter, safer and more local trip to Edinburgh — with practical pressure around August festivals, airport transfer, hills, cobbles, Castle queues, Old Town crowding and day-trip choices.

 Current planning lens